Trump may not back India against China in case of conflict, says former US NSA John Bolton to WION

 WION: What happened after India's Balakot strikes on Pakistan?
 How did Trump and the White house assess the situation?
 What was conveyed to Delhi and Islamabad?

-John Bolton: Well this took place when we were in Hanoi for the second summit with Kim Jong-un and both Mike Pompeo and me were there and away from our base of operations in Washington.
+John Bolton: It took place when we were in Hanoi for the second summit with Kim Jong-un and both Mike Pompeo and me were there and away from our base of operations in Washington.

 We spent hours on the phone with Ajit Doval and others in India and counterparts in Pakistan.
 My assessment was and I said publicly at the time and told Ajit as well - we thought India had acted in self-defence and the actions were appropriate and we think there were responsible steps to de-escalate what could have been a very serious crisis.